 Has your style game hit a wall?
 It happens to all of us every now and then.
-You might have the freshest clothes but you always seem to fall into the same trap when dressing to impress.
+You might have the freshest gear but you always seem to fall into the same trap when dressing to impress.

 Too often we'll go for alternate colour schemes when choosing our outfits for dinner parties, nights out or those all important BBQ's at the in-law's.
 Does the standard navy button up and beige chinos combo ring any bells?